rsdoiel/antenna/science_and_technology.md

 ## Trump admin's purge of US cyber advisory boards was 'foolish,' says ex-Navy admiral

-date: 2025-01-30, updated: 2025-01-30, from: The Register (UK I.T.
+date: 2025-01-30, updated: 2025-01-31, from: The Register (UK I.T.
 News)

-<h4>‘No one was kicked off the NTSB in the middle of investigating a crash’</h4> <p><strong>interview</strong>  Gutting the Cyber Safety Review Board as it was investigating how China&#39;s Salt Typhoon breached American government and telecommunications networks was &#34;foolish&#34; and &#34;bad for national security,&#34; according to retired US Navy Rear Admiral Mark Montgomery.…</p>
+<h4>‘No one was kicked off the NTSB in the middle of investigating a crash’</h4> <p><strong>interview</strong>  Gutting the Cyber Safety Review Board as it was probing how China&#39;s Salt Typhoon breached American government and telecommunications networks was &#34;foolish&#34; and &#34;bad for national security,&#34; says retired US Navy Rear Admiral Mark Montgomery.…</p>

 <br>